Davidtrinite/EduToc/README.md

 ## Solutions for EdTech

-1. The Lack of Professional Development
+1. The Lack of Professional Development;
 Offer Certifcates that users can apply to their resumes.
-2. Many Resist Technology
+2. Many Resist Technology;
 Use a model that many users are familiar with - Short form content
-3. Failure to Engage Students in Informal Learning Short-form content allows for informal learning
+3. Failure to Engage Students in Informal Learning;
+Short-form content allows for informal learning
-4. Failure to Personalize Learning
+4. Failure to Personalize Learning;
 Use an algorithm similar to TikTok and feed users content they’re interested in learning/want to get certified for

 # Challenge